 Section 3.
 Any person desiring to become a Regular or Associate member of the Exchange will file an application for membership and submit the applicable dues in advance.
 The Executive Director will present the application to the Board.
 In the event an application is rejected, the applicant will be given the opportunity to appear before the Board.
 If membership is not granted, the dues that were prepaid by the rejected applicant will be returned.

 Section 4.
 Regular or Associate member dues shall be established annually by majority vote of the Board.
-All dues are payable in advance and billed monthly, quarterly or annually pursuant to the member’s discretion by the Executive Director.
-Increases in the amount of dues will require a minimum of thirty (30) days notice to the membership.
+All dues are payable in advance and may be billed quarterly or annually unless modified at the Executive Director’s discretion.
+Increases in the amount of dues will require a minimum of thirty (30) day’s notice to the membership.

 Section 5.
 Special assessments shall require approval by a two-thirds (2/3) vote of the Board.
 Special assessments are payable within thirty (30) days of mailing to the membership.